mvw123/Ticket-To-My-Heart/README.md

 Visually confirmed at OSH park using the board visualisation system.
 Unfortunately they only have purple solder mask and this project requires black solder mask.

+CAD A3
+* sent to PCBs.io for manufacture 9 Nov 2017
+* would benefit from text outline change

 CAD A2 sent to PCBs.io 9 Nov 2017
 * board thickness 1.6mm
 * Named: Ticket to my heart admit one